thebinod7/pern-docker/README.md

 # PERN DOCKER

-Dockerize Node, React and Postgres with docker compose
+Dockerize Node, React and Postgres with nginx and docker compose
 ## Run Locally

 Clone the project